chemlab/chemlab/docs/graphics.rst

 .. image:: /_static/multi_effects.png
     :width: 600px

-Unfortunately on ATI cards with open source drivers you can't apply multiple post processing effects.
+Unfortunately on ATI cards with open source drivers can't apply multiple post processing effects.
 I'm investigating the issue, but this can be potentially due to a bug in the drivers.